Kelvin-Helmholtz instability of AB interface in superfluid 3He

 \subsection{Instability at low magnetic field}

-In transferring the classical result to an interface separating two superfluids, the dissipative motion of the AB interface needs to be taken into consideration: Andreev scattering of quasiparticles from the interface leads to heavily damped interface motion \cite{Leggett,Kopnin}.
-This constraint introduces a third velocity in the instability condition, namely the velocity of the viscous normal components.
-These couple the superfluid fractions to the reference frame of the cylinder rotating at constant angular velocity $\Omega$, where solid-body corotation with the container walls is preferred.
-Thus the instability condition has to be recast in the Galilean invariant form \cite{Volovik}
+At an interface separating two superfluids the situation is different since the normal component also becomes important.
+It has two roles: 1) as a source of dissipation in interface motion and 2) in establishing a link between superfluid flow and the external reference frame.
+The dissipation arises from quasiparticle scattering from the sharp order parameter anomaly at the interface \cite{Kopnin} and from orbital viscosity when the interface is set into motion \cite{Leggett}.
+The external reference frame is represented by the velocity $v_{\rm n} = \,\mid \mathbf{\Omega} \times \mathbf{r} \mid$ of the normal component which enters as a third velocity in the instability condition \cite{Volovik}.
+It couples the superfluid fractions to the reference frame of the cylinder rotating at constant angular velocity $\mathbf{\Omega}$, so that solid-body corotation with the container walls is preferred.
+In the Galilean invariant form the instability condition becomes